Six tips to spend smarter this summer

 Literally — strap on the hiking shoes and hit the trail.
 People travel from all over the world to experience Canada’s natural landscape and beautiful trails, and we all have the chance to experience the same wonder without the globe-trotting cost.

 Restaurants, community sports, and theme parks aren’t the only way to get together.
 When planning to socialize, consider meeting at local hiking trails or public park settings.
-Pack a picnic to save money otherwise spent on restaurants and pubs while adding another layer of connection with each other, yourself, and with nature.
-The great outdoors combined with good company is one of the best summer experiences you can have this year.
+Pack a picnic to save money you may otherwise spend on restaurants and pubs while adding another layer of connection with each other, yourself, and with nature.
+The great outdoors, combined with good company, is one of the best summer experiences you can have.

 Partake in park crawls

 Got kids?
 Then you’ve been to a park or two.
-This summer, hit a park or two — or three — all in one day.
+Considering hitting a park or two — or three — all in one day.
 Neighbourhoods are designed for families, with bright, inventive playgrounds in every nook and cranny.
 Venture past that same park around the corner and log some days making new adventures on bigger slides and better swings, and make sure to add a great zip line to the itinerary.

 Don’t have kids?
 Summer’s a great time to take your nieces and nephews on a park crawl or two.
 Sit on the sidelines with a coffee or iced tea while the little ones have the time of their lives climbing, sliding, and — let’s be honest — probably screaming.
 And then do it again.